-• In 2016, 82 new medicinal products for human use were approved in Europe (EMA)

-- 27 of these contain a new active substance - The recently approved medicinal products treat cancer, infectious diseases, cardiovascular and inflammatory diseases of the skin, type 2 diabetes, etc. - In 2017, countless new medications are expected for the treatment of cancer and auto-immune diseases as well as for the treatment of patients with rare diseases (with significant metabolic disorders or muscle diseases).
+- In 2017, 92 new medicinal products for human use were approved in Europe (EMA) - 35 of these contain a new active substance - The recently approved medicinal products treat cancer, infectious diseases, cardiovascular and inflammatory diseases of the skin, type 2 diabetes, etc. - For 2018, about 140 new launches are once again anticipated, and about a third of the newly launched medications will serve the treatment of cancer patients.
+Other areas of focus in 2018 are on active substances for regulation of blood coagulation as well as active substances against bacterial infections.